Officials: NY man tried to sell baby on Craigslist

 Marquez was charged Thursday by Staten Island prosecutors with endangering the welfare of a child, harassment and a social service violation of authority to place or board out children.
 He was being held in lieu of $1,000 bail.
 A call to his attorney wasn’t returned.

-Prosecutors say Marquez gave the mother’s phone number to a person who answered the ad, who then called the mother.
-She notified police.
-Staten Island investigators are looking into that person’s request — the call may have been out of concern and not an illegal attempt to purchase a child.
+The mother called police after she received a phone call from a person offering to buy the baby, according to a criminal complaint.
+Staten Island investigators are looking into the request — it may have been out of concern and not an illegal attempt to purchase a child.

 The posting was located in the Staten Island section of Craigslist under baby and kid stuff, for sale by owner.
 It was flagged and taken down at least once, but Marquez reposted it, authorities said.